 How else can we use or share your health information?

-We are allowed or required to share your information in other ways and to other individuals–often in ways that contribute to the public good, such as public health or for law enforcement purposes.
+We are allowed or required to share your information in other ways and with other individuals in ways that the law permits, such as to contribute to the public good, public health, or for law enforcement purposes.
 For more information see: http://www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html

 We may not use or share your information other than as described in this notice without your written authorization.
 If you do provide such authorization, you may revoke that authorization, in whole or in part, at any time.
 You must send us your revocation in writing.

-• Maintain the privacy and security of your personal health information in accordance with applicable law;
+- maintain the privacy and security of your health information in accordance with applicable law;

-• Provide you with this notice of our legal duties and privacy practices with respect to your personal health information;
+- provide you with this notice of our legal duties and privacy practices with respect to your health information;

-• Notify you if a breach occurs that may have compromised the privacy or security of your personal health information; and
+- notify you if a breach occurs that may have compromised the privacy or security of your health information; and